Lower Mainland Baseball Association

 Section 6 – Equipment

-- Baseballs – Each team is to supply the umpire with two game balls.
+- Baseballs – Each team is to supply the umpire with three game balls.
 Game balls shall be major league designated baseballs.
 Failure to supply game balls shall result in a fine of $5.00 per ball.
 In the event of extraordinary conditions teams may need to supply additional baseballs to complete the game as a matter of safety.
 Teams may apply to the Executive to have these baseballs replaced.

 - Bats – The LMBA is a wooden bat league.
 Wood or wood-composite bats are the only recognized bats permitted.